Patriot (Marvel Comics): Eli Bradley

-Eli later seeks out the Winter Soldier, whom he had earlier met during the "Civil War" storyline, to discuss the nature of patriotism at a time when he disagrees with the Superhero Registration Act, and much of the way America is being governed.
-The two have a heartfelt chat about America as an idea and about the original Patriot, Jeffrey Mace.
+Eli later seeks out the Winter Soldier, whom he had earlier met during the events of "Civil War", to discuss the nature of patriotism at a time when he disagrees with the Superhero Registration Act, and much of the way America is being governed.
+The two have a heartfelt conversation about America as an idea and about the original Patriot, Jeffrey Mace.

 During the 2008 "Secret Invasion" storyline, Eli and the other Young Avengers are the first team to respond to the Skrull invasion of Manhattan.
-Despite their valiant efforts, and the aid of the Initiative cadets, they are all defeated.
-However, they are saved by the timely arrival of Nick Fury and the Secret Warriors, and help Earth's heroes defeat the Skrull invaders.
+Despite their efforts and the aid of the Initiative cadets, they are all defeated.
+However, they are saved by the timely arrival of Nick Fury and the Secret Warriors and help Earth's heroes defeat the Skrull invaders.

-During the 2008 - 2009 "Dark Reign" storyline, Eli is outraged when Norman Osborn formed his "official" team of Avengers and even more so when he announces a new team of Young Avengers.
+During the 2008 - 2009 "Dark Reign" storyline, Eli is outraged when Norman Osborn forms his "official" team of Avengers and even more so when he announces a new team of Young Avengers.
 Eli's Young Avengers confront the latter and demand that they either join the first team of Young Avengers, or find another name for themselves.
 Near the end of the issue, Hawkeye (Kate Bishop) admits her love for Eli after he breaks his hand, to which he responds 'I may break my hand everyday', making their relationship clear after a few months of dating.

 Eli appears alongside the other Young Avengers in Avengers: Children's Crusade.
 He ultimately leaves the group at the end of the story, feeling guilty for preventing the Scarlet Witch from undoing the near-extinction of mutantkind that she had previously caused in the 2005 "Decimation" storyline.

-Eli is later mentioned in Gillen's volume 2 of Young Avengers when Tommy Shepherd confirms the Not-Patriot is an impostor.

-During the 2020 "Empyre" storyline, Eli makes a cameo at the wedding of his former teammates Wiccan and Hulkling following the defeat of the Cotati.

 Young Avengers

-Throughout Young Avengers Vol. 2, written by Kieron Gillen, and launched in January 2013 as part of the Marvel Now! rebranding campaign, the titular team is haunted by a new multiversal Patriot, who captures Speed.
-At the story's conclusion, Prodigy correctly surmises that this Patriot is a member of the team who has been transformed into a non-human entity in some future magical event, and is now echoing backward along the timeline to ensure this future comes to pass.
-Guessing that this person may well be himself, he kisses the Patriot, causing the Patriot to vanish and Speed to reappear in his place.
+Throughout Young Avengers Vol. 2, written by Kieron Gillen, and launched in January 2013 as part of the Marvel Now! rebranding line, the titular team is haunted by a new multiversal Patriot, who captures Speed.
+Prodigy believes that this Patriot is the transformed version of one of the Young Avengers from the future and traveled backwards in time to ensure that his future comes to pass.
+Guessing that Patriot may be himself, Prodigy kisses him, causing Patriot to vanish and Speed to reappear in his place.